“This mystery is that the Gentiles are fellow heirs, members of the same body, and partakers of the promise in Christ Jesus through the gospel”

 (Continued from Part 1)

-The clay doesn’t get to tell the Potter what to do with the clay, and if the Potter wants to use different lumps of clay however He sees fit, the clay needs to remember who controls the shaping of everything (see Romans 9:18-25).
+The clay doesn’t get to tell the Potter what to do with the clay.
+If the Potter wants to use different lumps of clay however He sees fit, it would serve the clay well to remember who controls the shaping of everything (see Romans 9:18-25).

 We are created.
 He is Creator: